hharcolezi/LOLOHA/README.md

 ```

 ## Codes & Datasets
+All experiments in the paper are repeated over 20 iterations.
+Here we provide two Jupyter notebooks that use a reduced fraction of the respective dataset to decrease execution time through 5 iterations.
+Please use the whole dataset (frac=1) and all iterations (nb_seed=20) to fully reproduce the paper's results.

 - The [LDP](https://github.com/hharcolezi/LOLOHA/tree/main/LDP) folder has all developed longitudinal LDP protocols.
 - The [datasets](https://github.com/hharcolezi/LOLOHA/tree/main/datasets) folder has all used datastes.